360AYA25/Sergey/codex/README.md

 - Optionally load via direnv/dotenv in scripts.
 - Adjust prompts/system.md and agents/default.yaml as needed.

+Usage
+- See `USAGE.md` for the one‑command start, ephemeral subagent, scripts, and how to change the model.

 N8N Agent
 - Files:
   - `prompts/n8n-system.md` — system prompt for n8n MCP.